thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

  * Provides filter for syndication feed publishing (avoid the display of affiliate media in your feed)
  * Separation of the code ; `trunk` is for dev version

-== Todo-list ==
-1. Add a "copy/paste" feature that magically converts the HTML code in Wordpress shortcode
-1. Add a widget feature to add directly your Amazon Widgets in any sidebar of your blog
-1. Add support for all Amazon Partners programs
-1. Support for these widgets:
- * Products cloud
- * My favourites
- * Wishlist
- * etc.
-1. Makes you earning a lot of money thanks to this widget ;-)

 == Frequently Asked Questions ==